 The Inflammation Connection

 Inflammation is your body's natural defense mechanism.
 When you cut your finger or catch a cold, acute inflammation sends immune cells to the affected area to fight infection and begin healing.
-This type of inflammation is essential and beneficial.
+This type of inflammation is essential and beneficial, and it resolves once the threat has passed.

 Chronic inflammation is a different story.
-When your immune system stays activated at a low level over months or years, it silently damages your tissues and organs.
-Research has linked chronic inflammation to heart disease, type 2 diabetes, cancer, Alzheimer disease, arthritis, and many other conditions that affect millions of Americans.
+When your immune system stays activated at a low level over months or years, it can quietly damage your tissues, blood vessels, and organs.
+Research has linked chronic, low-grade inflammation to heart disease, type 2 diabetes, certain cancers, Alzheimer disease, and inflammatory forms of arthritis, along with many other conditions that affect millions of Americans.
+We explore this relationship in more depth in our guide to inflammation and chronic disease.

 How Food Affects Inflammation

 Every food you consume triggers a chemical cascade in your body.
-Some foods promote the production of inflammatory compounds called cytokines and prostaglandins, while others stimulate the release of anti-inflammatory mediators.
-Over time, the cumulative effect of these dietary choices significantly impacts your baseline level of inflammation.
+Some foods promote the production of inflammatory compounds such as certain cytokines and prostaglandins, while others supply antioxidants and healthy fats that support anti-inflammatory mediators.
+No single meal makes or breaks your health, but over months and years the cumulative pattern of your choices meaningfully shapes your baseline level of inflammation.

-Your doctor can measure inflammation with blood tests such as C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR).
-These markers, often included in routine blood work, provide a snapshot of your body's inflammatory status.
+Your doctor can gauge inflammation with blood tests such as C-reactive protein (CRP) and erythrocyte sedimentation rate (ESR).
+These markers, sometimes included in blood work, offer a snapshot of your body's inflammatory status, though they are influenced by many factors and are always interpreted in the context of your overall health rather than in isolation.

 Top Anti-Inflammatory Foods